Pipe Tobacco: Types and tips

 What are the categories of pipe tobacco?

-English mixture
+English Mixture

-This is a particularly popular blend in afternoon smokes, capable of getting both beginners and experts to agree.
+It is a particularly popular blend in afternoon smokes, capable of getting both beginners and experts to agree.

-Aromatic tobaccos
+Aromatic Tobaccos

-In fact, a series of additives are applied that greatly change the flavor and fragrance of the tobacco.
+A series of additives are applied that greatly change the flavor and fragrance of the tobacco.

 The additives are mostly natural, such as brown sugar, cocoa, vanillin, essential oils or distillates.

-Natural tobaccos
+Natural Tobaccos

 Nowadays it is virtually impossible to come across pipe tobaccos in their pure state or untreated in any way.